pstaabp/pstaabp.github.io/sci-comp-notes/week02/week02.md

 f(x)=15x^3-143x^2+226x+280
 ```

-and we need the derivaitve so
+and we need the derivative so

 ```
 df(x)=45x^2-286x+226